epaaso/sc-luca-explore/README.md

 - *nb_DE_wilcox*:
   - *<dset>_<region>.ipynb* Extracts marker genes of clusters from existing cell annotations with the Wilcox method.
   It also enriches for Hallmark gene ontologies.
-Its a bit bit convoluted and doesnt consider batch effects, but only because it scanpy doenst consider abundance of cell types.
+Its a bit bit convoluted and doesnt consider batch effects, but only because scanpy doenst consider abundance of cell types.
   - *modal_DE.py* script to run the Wilcox marker gene extraction in modal.
     It generalizes well for all datasets, but one has to upload the files to the volume manually for now.
-    Additionally it has some flas to run it locally.
+    Additionally it has some flags to run it locally.
 We prefer this to the notebooks.. that are only left there for the figures and explanations of older runs.
   - *DE_incomplete.ipynb* is incomplete and attempts to do pseudo-bulk differential expression with MAST.

 ### Optional (or deprecated) Notebooks